 * Markets roiled by speculation Fed could hike sooner, faster

-* U.S. Treasury yields up sharply, dollar higher across the board
+* U.S. Treasury yields jump, push dollar higher across the board

 By Wayne Cole

-SYDNEY, March 20 (Reuters) - The U.S. dollar was hanging onto hefty gains in Asia on Thursday as investors wrestled with the risk that U.S. interest rates could rise sooner and faster than previously thought, slugging stock and bond prices.
+SYDNEY, March 20 (Reuters) - The U.S. dollar was holding hefty gains in Asia on Thursday as investors wrestled with the risk that U.S. interest rates could rise sooner and faster than previously thought, pressuring stock and bond prices.

 Short-term U.S. bond yields jumped by the most in almost three years after Federal Reserve Chair Janet Yellen said the central bank might end its bond-buying program this fall, and could start to raise interest rates around six months later.

-Combined with a slight rise in the projected path for rates by Fed members, that led the market to bring forward the likely timing of the first hike in U.S. rates by a couple of months.
+That combined with a slight rise in the projected path for rates by Fed members, led the market to bring forward the likely timing of the first hike in U.S. rates by a couple of months.

 “The end result is a market that is left feeling less comfortable about the outlook for policy than before -- pricing in more risk of tightening sooner and faster -- despite the Fed’s best efforts in stressing that their views about policy have not changed,” said Michelle Girard, chief economist at RBS in Stamford, Connecticut.

-Yellen's words led the futures market for the U.S. Fed funds rate <0#FF:> to shift to pricing in around a 50-50 chance of the first hike in May to June next year.
-The timing had been July to August beforehand.
+The futures market for the Fed funds rate <0#FF:> shifted to pricing in around a 50-50 chance of the first hike in May to June next year.
+The timing had been July to August ahead of the Fed statement.

-Yields on 10-year notes were at 2.75 percent, having risen 9 basis points on Wednesday.
-Since they act as the benchmark for bond yields across the globe, the shift will ripple through to higher borrowing costs for many countries.
+Yields on 10-year notes climbed 9 basis points to 2.773 percent.
+Since they act as the benchmark for bond yields across the globe, the shift will ripple through to higher borrowing costs for many other countries.

-The rise in U.S. yields in turn helped lift the dollar and sent the euro reeling back a full cent to $1.3826.
-Against a basket of major currencies, the dollar was holding at 79.981 after adding 0.8 percent on Wednesday.
+The rise in U.S. yields in turn helped lift the dollar and sent the euro reeling back a full cent to $1.3822.
+Against a basket of major currencies, the dollar rose 0.8 percent to 80.016.

 Neither has the prospect of rising rates in the United States been good for some emerging markets as it threatens to draw capital away, pressuring equities and currencies.